AbhaySThakur/ds_getnclean_proj/README.md

 * Explanation for each step in file _run_analysis.R_
 * Assumption made if any for a particular step

-Pre-requists for runing the script
+Pre-requisites for running the script

 * script _run_analysis.R_ and data folder _samsung_galaxyS_acc_data_ should be in same location.
-* Also the following subfolder structure should hold
+* Also the following sub folder structure should hold
  + folder should exist: _samsung_galaxyS_acc_data/UCI HAR Dataset/train/_
  + folder should exist: _samsung_galaxyS_acc_data/UCI HAR Dataset/test/_